NCAR/VAPOR/docs/sphinx/contributing.rst

 .. _contributing.build3rdParty:

-Building third-party Libraries
+Building Third-Party Libraries
 ******************************

 This is an alternative to downloading our pre-built libraries that allows you to configure and store them wherever you want.
 This is a more complex exercise.
 If you choose to do this, you must also configure Vapor's CMake configuration to point to your custom directory.

-If you wish to go down this route, you may follow these build instructions for `Windows <https://drive.google.com/a/ucar.edu/file/d/1nPZyNtH516D00Te2AwttRrPDTi0bDIbl/view?usp=sharing>`_ and `UNIX <https://docs.google.com/document/d/1XNBmoUvxGn9I0fy9xvB1m5PQyOI32TtdyMbwfOve0QQ/edit?usp=sharing>`_.
+If you wish to go down this route, you may follow the build instructions for `Windows <https://drive.google.com/a/ucar.edu/file/d/1nPZyNtH516D00Te2AwttRrPDTi0bDIbl/view?usp=sharing>`_ and `UNIX <https://docs.google.com/document/d/1XNBmoUvxGn9I0fy9xvB1m5PQyOI32TtdyMbwfOve0QQ/edit?usp=sharing>`_.

 .. note:: In order for Vapor to generate installers, all third-party libraries must be built in the same directory.

-.. note:: The file <vapor-source>/site_files/site.NCAR is used to specify the location of Vapor's third party libraries.
-If you would like to link to a different set of libraries, edit this file to specify your choice.
+.. note:: The file <vapor-source>/site_files/site.NCAR may be used in lieu of CMake to specify the location of your party libraries.
+Edit this file to specify your choice.
 CMake variables passed over the command line may be overwritten by this file's presets.

 +-----------------+----------------------------------------------------------------+
 | *Vapor 3 was built with the following third party library configuration.*        |